stepleton/mupas/README.md

 There are other limitations that you will discover when the compiler cryptically refuses to compile your code.

+More benign differences between muPas and Pascal include:

+- Variable, function, and procedure identifiers (including ones for Pascal "built-ins" like `WriteLn`) are all case-sensitive.

 The compiler allows programs to use the majority of built-in 4050-series BASIC commands, as well as certain extended commands for A-model machines (4052A, 4054A), commands for the Option 30 dynamic graphics system, and commands for